-The Partnership is a limited partnership formed under the provisions of the Partnership Act (British Columbia) on October 13, 2022 when the Partnership's Certificate of Limited Partnership was filed.
-The Partnership is governed by the Partnership Agreement between the General Partner and the Initial Limited Partner dated October 11, 2022.
+The Partnership is governed by the Partnership Agreement between the General Partner and the Initial Limited Partner as amended and restated on February 3, 2023.
 See Item 2.7 "Material Contracts - Limited Partnership Agreement".

-The General Partner was incorporated under the provisions of the Business Corporations Act (British Columbia) on March 7, 2022.
-The General Partner has co-ordinated the formation, organization and registration of the Partnership.
+The General Partner was incorporated under the provisions of the Business Corporations Act (British Columbia) on March 7, 2022 under the name "Cordillera Minerals 2022 Management Ltd." On January 30, 2023, the General Partner changed its name to Cordillera Minerals 2023 Management Ltd. The General Partner has co-ordinated the formation, organization and registration of the Partnership.